EggsyOnCode/staking_contracts/notes.md

 - how to add more precision to my calculations?
 - Add Caching of storage vars inside funcs to reduce gas

+# Gamified NFT staking
+- the nfts should be stored in a vault?? instead of being transferred to the staking contract?